 Student loan debt is at an all-time high.
-In fact, according to the Department of Education, Americans owe nearly $1.5 trillion in federal student loans.
+In fact, according to Dept. of Education figures cited by Forbes, Americans owed nearly $1.5 trillion in federal student loans in 2019.
 If you’re feeling burdened by the heavy weight of expensive student loans, it’s time to make a plan to pay them off once and for all.
-Consider how these apps can help you do just that, making it easier to pay off your debt faster.
+There are many options for paying down your debt, including debt consolidation, but you may need some help getting started.

 If you only make the minimum payment on your loan every month, you’ll end up incurring excessive interest, which means you pay more over the life of the loan.
 ChangED explains that the average student loan, which totals $39,400, can actually end up costing you more than $60,000 if this is your payment plan.

 If you don’t know how to find the extra cash to pay more each month, sign up for ChangED.
-The app rounds up every purchase you make to the next dollar and sets that “spare change” aside.
+One of the best apps to help pay off student loans, ChangED rounds up every purchase you make to the next dollar and sets that “spare change” aside.
 When you reach $100, the money gets put toward your loans, so you can pay more each month.

 Without having to actively save extra money yourself, paying more than the minimum is nearly effortless.
 Plus, ChangED sends the money to your loan provider automatically, so you don’t have one more thing to stress about.
 All you pay is $1 each month.

-As you pay off debts, you have more and more money to put toward your larger loans, allowing you to pay them off faster too.
-The best part is, the app does all the math for you.
+As you pay off debts, you have more and more money to put toward your larger loans, allowing you to pay them off faster, too.
+The best part is the Debt Payoff Pro app does all the math for you.
 Once you’ve uploaded your loan amounts, the app calculates each payment, along with interest, principal and remaining balance.

 If you like to play games, this is the app for you.
 With Givling, you play on a trivia team to win cash to pay off your student loan.
 You can join games twice a day to answer trivia questions.
 Here’s how it works, according to its creators: